 The Barney Building

-This six story Beaux Arts building houses all of the Art Department's studios, shops, labs, and studios, as well as classrooms, exhibition spaces, and faculty offices.
+This six story Beaux Arts building houses all of the Art Department's studios, shops, and labs, as well as classrooms, exhibition spaces, and faculty offices.
 Formerly the home of the Hebrew Technical Institute, the Barney Building was named to honor Edgar S. Barney, principal of the Institute for nearly 50 years.
 It was remodeled in 1939 by the University for use in the expansion of its programs in industrial education.
 The Department of Art and Art Professions relocated to the Barney Building in 1990.

-Email general inquiries or call our main office at 212.998.5700.
+Email general inquiries or call our main office at 212-998-5700.

 The Commons is a unique Beaux Arts exhibition and performance space with beautiful two-story clerestory windows.
 Student exhibitions change every 2-3 weeks and the space provides a venue for interdisciplinary collaborations, receptions, photo and video shoots, workshops, meetings, and public events.